osxfr33k/Asus-G750JX/README.md

 # Asus-G750JX
-Guide and Files to support MacOS Catalina and possible Big Sur
+Guide and Files to support MacOS Catalina and possibly Big Sur
 1) Go to Asus Laptop Bios Setup change under USB, XHCI Pre-Boot Mode from Smart Auto to Enabled or you won’t be able to boot USB installer.
 Change Launch CSM to disabled this will also disable PCE.
 See in Bios Screenshots.
 I have enabled in screenshot it will work but just disable it.
 2) create a USB installer of macOS Catalina.
 You need pre existing MacOS or friends computer to get a copy
 3) Format USB to GUID HFS Journal.
 Name USB untitled in order for step 4 to work